Thomas Taylour, 1st Marquess of Headfort: Career

 Like his father and several of his brothers, Taylour represented Kells in the Irish House of Commons from 1776 to 1790.
-Subsequently he sat as Member of Parliament for Longford Borough until 1794 and then for Meath until 1795, when he succeeded his father as earl.
+Subsequently, he sat as Member of Parliament for Longford Borough until 1794 and then for County Meath until 1795, when he succeeded his father as earl.
 He became Marquess of Headfort in 1800 and was appointed a Knight of the Order of St Patrick on 15 May 1806.

 Taylour served as Sheriff of County Meath in 1786 and as a Governor of County Meath.
+He was commissioned as the first Colonel of the Royal Meath Militia on 25 April 1793 and remained in command until he handed over to his son in 1823.
 He succeeded to his father's earldom on 14 Feb 1795 and was himself created the Marquess of Headfort in the Peerage of Ireland on 29 December 1800.
-From 1800 to 1829, he was a Representative Peer for Ireland.
+From 1800 to 1829, he was an Irish representative peer.
 He was made a Knight of St Patrick in 1806 and served as a Lord of the Bedchamber from 1812 to 1829.

 Personal life

 On 5 December 1778, Taylour married Mary Quin, the daughter of George Quin and Caroline Cavendish (a daughter of Sir Henry Cavendish, Bt and sister of Sir Henry Cavendish, Bt).
-Her maternal grandparents were Mary (née Widenham) Quin and Valentine Quin (the son of the 1st Earl of Dunraven and Mount-Earl, who was also 1st Viscount Mount-Earl).
+Her maternal grandparents were Mary (née Widenham) Quin and Valentine Quin (the grandfather of the 1st Earl of Dunraven and Mount-Earl, who was also 1st Viscount Mount-Earl).
 Together, they were the parents of two sons and two daughters, including: